davidcoles/vc5/README.md

 This has mostly been tested using Icecast backend servers with clients pulling a mix of low and high bitrate streams (48kbps - 192kbps).

-It seems that a VMWare guest (4 core, 8GB) using the XDP generic driver will comfortably support up to 100K concurrent clients, 380Mbps/700Kpps through the load balancer and 8Gbps of traffic from the backends directly to the clients.
+It seems that a VMWare guest (4 core, 8GB) using the XDP generic driver will comfortably support 100K concurrent clients, 380Mbps/700Kpps through the load balancer and 8Gbps of traffic from the backends directly to the clients.

-A server with an Intel Xeon CPU (E52620 @ 2.40GHz) with 6 physical-cores and an Intel 10Gbps NIC (ixgbe driver) in native mode will support upwards of 500K clients, 2Gbps/3.5Mpps and 40Gbps traffic back to clients.
+A server with an Intel Xeon CPU (E52620 @ 2.40GHz) with 6 physical cores and an Intel 10Gbps NIC (ixgbe driver) in native mode will support upwards of 500K clients, 2Gbps/3.5Mpps and 40Gbps traffic back to clients.
 This was at a load of ~25% on the CPU - clearly it can do significantly more than this, but resources for running more client and backend servers were not available at the time.

 ## TODOs